Evernerd/Evernode-Standards/evs-template.md

   This section is optional.

   The Reference Implementation section should include a minimal implementation that assists in understanding or implementing this specification.
 It should not include project build files.
 The reference implementation is not a replacement for the Specification section, and the proposal should still be understandable without it.
-  If the reference implementation is too large to reasonably be included inline, then consider adding it as one or more files in the folder with this ES.
+  If the reference implementation is too large to reasonably be included inline, then consider adding it as one or more files in the folder with this EVS.
 External links are discouraged.

   TODO: Remove this comment before submitting
 -->